centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 The complete technical documentation is available `here <https://documentation.centreon.com/docs/centreon-broker/en/latest/exploit/stream_connectors.html>`_.
 In this how-to, we will write two scripts:

-* A first one, easy, that explains basis on Stream Connectors.
+* The first one, easy, that explains the basics of Stream Connectors.
 Its goal is to export data to a log file.
 * The second one is more exigent for the reader ; it exports performance data to the TSDB InfluxDB but is easily adaptable to export to another TSDB.